-- Two weeks or more have passed since receiving the second dose in a 2-dose vaccine series (Pfizer- BioNTech or Moderna); or - Two weeks or more have passed since receiving one dose of a single-dose vaccine (Johnson & Johnson/Janssen); or - Two weeks have passed since receiving all required doses of vaccines authorized in countries outside the US.
+- Two weeks or more have passed since receiving the second dose in a 2-dose vaccine series of a vaccine that is FDA approved or authorized for emergency use by the FDA or the WHO; or - Two weeks or more have passed since receiving one dose of a single-dose vaccine that is FDA approved or authorized by the FDA or WHO for emergency use.

-Students who are not fully vaccinated and, hence, do not meet the requirements of NYFA Public Health Emergency Immunization Policy will not be permitted to participate in in-person instruction or activities and may be withdrawn from their programs.
+Students who are not fully vaccinated and students who have not been granted by the institution an exemption, and, hence, do not meet the requirements of NYFA Public Health Emergency Immunization Policy will not be permitted to participate in in-person instruction or activities and may be withdrawn from their programs.